 If you missed the DICA (Dental Integrated Conduction Aid), go back to our P. 1, left column, way down.

 Meet the "sign interpreter" for speakers at the Nelson Mandela memorial in South Africa.
 The going rate is $150 per hour.
 For a cheapie $77 per day they got an unusual terp.
 "Unusual" in that he apparently can't sign, might be deaf, and has an alleged police rap sheet for suspicion of kidnapping, assault, rape, robbery, burglary, vandalism, and murder.

-He didn't have a proper security clearance.
+He didn't even have a proper security clearance.
 How could this stick of dynamite be allowed so close to world leaders?